-Asia tourists troubled by canceled flights, borders closing
+Tourists stranded in Asia by canceled flights, shut borders

 “Now we’re really worried that this flight also might be canceled,” Vostriakova said, adding that their Thai visas run out in mid-April.
 “We might still stay here because everything changes.”

 Thailand went under a state of emergency this week as the government gives itself new powers to deal with the virus crisis.
 The country, which last year welcomed 39 million tourists, announced it was closing its borders to nearly all foreigners.
-It’s national airline Thai Airways said it was suspending almost all of its flights.
+Its national airline, Thai Airways, said it was suspending almost all of its flights.

 It’s a trend seen around the region and the world.
 The Airports Council International Asia-Pacific said Friday that 12 major hubs in Asia-Pacific had seen an average decrease in air traffic of more than 80% in the second week of March versus the same period last year.